 If these are some of the foods you frequently ate before, don’t worry, there are gluten-free alternatives.
 For example, you can use coconut aminos instead of soy sauce and gluten-free oats instead of the regular brands.

 Make sure to always check the nutrition label for any hidden gluten-containing ingredients!
-Here are some ingredients you can look out for that would indicate the presence of gluten:

 - Wheat (the obvious one)